woai3c/self-learning-english/docs/qa/fe/lowcode.md

 ## What is low-code, and can it improve development efficiency?

-"Low-code" refers to a development approach that requires less programming.
-For example, generating pages through drag-and-drop actions can be considered low-code, as it involves configuring parameters to create usable pages, which is similar to coding but requires less programming knowledge.
+Well, low-code is basically about writing less code to achieve the same thing.
+You know, like when you create pages through drag-and-drop - that's low-code because you're just configuring parameters to generate usable pages.
+It's similar to coding but requires less programming knowledge.

-Low-code can improve development efficiency in simple business scenarios, especially when there are many templates available.
-However, if you're developing a page from scratch or dealing with complex page logic, the efficiency might be lower than traditional coding.
-Therefore, a good low-code platform should provide a large number of reusable page and application templates for quick page generation.
+Low-code can definitely boost efficiency, especially in simple business scenarios where you have lots of templates available.
+But if you're building a page from scratch or dealing with complex logic, it might actually be slower than traditional coding.
+That's why a good low-code platform needs to provide plenty of reusable page and app templates for quick generation.

-Moreover, combining low-code with large language models can also quickly improve development efficiency.
-A fine-tuned large language model can generate a usable page directly based on user prompts.
-However, this training process might be lengthy and costly.
+Also, combining low-code with large language models can really speed things up.
+Like, a fine-tuned model can generate usable pages directly from user prompts.
+Though I should mention that the training process can be pretty time-consuming and expensive.

 <details>
 <summary>查看中文</summary>